Chemical Hygiene Plan/Laboratory Safety

 - Avoid underestimation of risk - Even for substances of no known significant hazard, exposure should be minimized; for work with substances that present specific hazards, special precautions should be taken.
 One should assume that any mixture will be more toxic than its most toxic component and that all substances of unknown toxicity are significantly toxic.

-- Observe exposure limits - The Permissible Exposure Limits (PELs) of OSHA, Recommended Exposure Limits (RELs) of the National Institutes of Occupational Safety & Health (NIOSH), and Threshold Limit Values (TLVs) of the American Conference of Governmental Industrial Hygienists (ACGIH) must never be exceeded.
+- Observe exposure limits - The Permissible Exposure Limits (PELs) of OSHA, Recommended Exposure Limits (RELs) of the National Institute for Occupational Safety & Health (NIOSH), and Threshold Limit Values (TLVs) of the American Conference of Governmental Industrial Hygienists (ACGIH) must never be exceeded.

 Lab Safety Training